Transamerica (film)

-The screenplay, inspired in part by conversations between Tucker and his then roommate Katherine Connella, tells the story of Bree (Huffman), a trans woman, who goes on a road trip with her long-lost son Toby (Zegers).
+The screenplay, inspired in part by conversations between Tucker and his then-roommate Katherine Connella, tells the story of Bree (Huffman), a trans woman, who goes on a road trip with her long-lost son Toby (Zegers).

-The film was recognized with positive reviews and won multiple awards, including Huffman winning a Golden Globe and a nomination for an Academy Award.
+The film received positive reviews and won multiple awards, including Huffman winning a Golden Globe and a nomination for an Academy Award.

 Plot

 One week before her vaginoplasty, a trans woman named Sabrina "Bree" Osbourne receives an unexpected phone call from a young man named Toby Wilkins, a 17-year-old jailed in New York City.
-He asks for Stanley Schupak (Bree's deadname), claiming to be her son.
-Bree was previously unaware she had a son; she now wants to break with her past and renounce him.
-However, Bree's therapist refuses to sign off for her operation if she does not face up to her past ties.
+He asks to speak to "Stanley Schupak" (Bree's deadname); Toby claims to be the son of "Stanley".
+Bree was previously unaware she had a son and, wanting a clean break from her past, nearly renounces him.
+However, Bree's therapist, Dr. Margaret refuses to give her approval for Bree's upcoming surgery if Bree does not contact Toby.

 Bree flies from Los Angeles to New York City to bail Toby out of jail.
 Toby is a foul-mouthed runaway who is a small-time drug user and male "hustler".
-His mother committed suicide when he was a child after which he was raised by his stepfather, whom he says he does not want to see.
-Bree pretends to be a Christian missionary and persuades Toby to ride with her back to the West Coast, secretly planning to leave him at his stepfather's along the way.
-When they arrive in the town of Callicoon, Kentucky, it turns out that Toby's stepfather was very abusive and he molested him several times in his youth.
+Toby’s mother died by suicide when Toby was a child after which Toby was raised by his stepfather, whom Toby says he does not want to see.
+Bree pretends to be a Christian missionary and persuades Toby to ride with her back to the West Coast, secretly planning to leave him at his stepfather's house along the way.
+When they arrive in the town of Callicoon, Kentucky, it turns out that Toby's stepfather was abusive and he molested Toby several times when Toby was a child.
 Bree and Toby continue driving to Los Angeles together.
-They also stop by a house in Dallas where a group of transgender women (many of whom are old friends of Bree's) are hosting a gender pride gathering.
-Later on in the trip, when Bree goes to the restroom, Toby accidentally discovers that Bree has male genitalia.
-He tries to be open-minded about it but is angry that Bree had not told him prior.
+They also stop by a house in Dallas where a group of transgender women are hosting a gender pride gathering.
+Later on in the trip when Bree goes to the restroom, Toby accidentally discovers that Bree has male genitalia.
+Toby tries to be open-minded but is angry that Bree has not previously informed him that she is transgender.